Quantum Coulomb glass on the Bethe lattice: Solving the mean field equations

-To solve the action, Eq.~\eqref{eq:Seff}, i.e., to compute the quantities ${G}_\etilde(\tau\,)$, ${ \chi}_\etilde(\tau\,)$, and $ \langle\delta n\rangle_{\etilde}$, and then iterate the self-consistency equations Eqs.~\eqref{eq:average} and \eqref{eq:QRS}, we employed two different methods: for a fast but approximate solution, we used Iterative Perturbation Theory (IPT), which allowed us to get a complete solution in the replica symmetric Fermi liquid phase as well as to access the glass phase.
-To complement this approach, we have also obtained a "numerically exact" solution by the Continuous Time Quantum Monte Carlo method (CTQMC), which we used to obtain reference solutions at many points in the parameter space, and also to verify the phase boundaries.
+To obtain the full solution of the disordered $t-V$ model, we have to solve an ensemble of local actions, Eq.~\eqref{eq:Seff}, i.e., compute the quantities ${G}_\etilde(\tau\,)$, ${ \chi}_\etilde(\tau\,)$, and $ \langle\delta n\rangle_{\etilde}$.
+In the replica symmetric phase, we simply iterate the self-consistency equations Eqs.~\eqref{eq:average} and \eqref{eq:QRS}, whereas in the presence of full replica symmetry breaking Eq.~\eqref{eq:QRS} is replaced by more complicated flow equations (see Appendix ~\ref{app:rsb}).
+To treat the action in Eq.~\eqref{eq:Seff}, we employed two different methods: for a fast but approximate solution, we used Iterative Perturbation Theory (IPT), which allowed us to get a complete solution in the replica symmetric Fermi liquid phase as well as to access the glass phase.
+To complement this approach, we have also obtained a "numerically exact" solution by the Continuous Time Quantum Monte Carlo method (CTQMC).
+Since the CTQMC method is computationally very demanding, we only applied it in the replica symmetric phase, where we used it to obtain reference solutions at many points in the parameter space, and also to verify the phase boundaries.

-\subsubsection{Iterative Perturbation Theory}
+\subsection{Iterative Perturbation Theory}

 The effective action Eq.~\eqref{eq:Seff} describes a fermion propagating {with the unperturbed propagator $\mathcal{G}_\etilde$ associated with the first term of Eq.~\eqref{eq:Seff}, } and interacting through the retarded interaction